mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 **Exercises:**

   #.
-Use Sage to generate a list of 20 random integers.
+Use SageMath to generate a list of 20 random integers.
   #.
 The heights of eight students, measured in inches, are :math:`71,\ 73,\  59,\ 62,\ 65,\ 61,\ 73,\ 61`.
 Find the *average*, *median* and *mode* of the heights of these students.
   #.
 Using the same data, compute the *standard deviation* and *variance* of the sampled heights.
   #.
 Find the *range* of the heights. (*Hint: use the* :func:`.max` *and* :func:`.min` *commands*)